lupyuen/lupyuen.github.io/src/testbot.md

 _Who controls our Test Controller?_

-Our Test Controller _(Linux SBC)_ accepts commands from the __Build & Test Server__ _(Ubuntu PC, pic above)_.
+Our Test Controller _(Linux SBC)_ will accept commands from the __Build & Test Server__ _(Ubuntu PC, pic above)_.

 Remember the NuttX Commands from Previous Section?
-Our Build & Test Server runs this __Expect Script__ to send the commands to Oz64, passing through the Test Controller: [oz64.exp](https://github.com/lupyuen/nuttx-build-farm/blob/main/oz64.exp)
+Our Build & Test Server will run this __Expect Script__ to send the commands to Oz64, passing through the Test Controller: [oz64.exp](https://github.com/lupyuen/nuttx-build-farm/blob/main/oz64.exp)

 ```bash
 ## Wait at most 300 seconds for each command